 The lottery is a random selection of numbers and no self-proclaimed lottery guru with a so-called special strategy can change that.

 Want some honest advice?

-Rather than gambling with the lotto, you’d be way better off sticking that money into a savings account.
-At an interest rate of 8%, after 40 years you would have $38,000 sitting in that account.
+Rather than gambling with the lotto, you'd be better off sticking your money into savings.
+After 40 years, at an interest rate of 8%, you'd have $38,000 sitting in your account.

 Now that’s a guranteed $38k jackpot you can count on right there!

-I get that for most people the lottery is just a bit of fun and that no-one actually expects to win, but even the tiniest possibility is enough to lure people back week after week.
+For most people, the lottery is just a bit of fun and I get that no-one actually expects to win, but even the tiniest possibility is enough to lure people back week after week.

 I just followed the right step-by-step training, asked for help when I needed it and worked hard to make it happen.

-Don’t roll the dice on your financial future.
-Hit the button below to discover exactly how you can build a guaranteed passive income online.
+Don't roll the dice on your financial future.
+Check out that training and discover exactly how to build a guaranteed passive income online.

 Simon Crowe is on a mission to help as many people as possible kiss their bosses goodbye.

 Take the free Commission Academy course to discover how to smash your online income goals and make your dream business a reality.